Kittysplit/kittysplit-blog/_drafts/multiple-currency-expense-split.md

 ## One more thing

 Currency conversion is only available in [super Kitties](/kittysplit-premium-features/).
-This makes the 3 EUR invested to upgrade your Kitty is all the more worth it!
-Remember, when you pay for the upgrade we will automatically add the (small) cost to your kitty, meaning you'll hardly notice it.
+This makes the 3 EUR invested to upgrade your Kitty all the more worth it!
+Remember, when you pay for the upgrade we will automatically add the (small) cost to your Kitty, meaning you'll hardly notice it.

 ## More goodies are on the way! 🎁